empathey/reactbreakout/README.md

 # React Native Breakout
 Breakout is a game originally made for the Atari 2600.
 This version of Breakout is for Android and IOS.
-It was recreated using the React Native Reanimated library.
-I chose React Native because it would allow me to make the game from a single code base without needing to learn multiple languages.
+It was animated using the React Native Reanimated library.
+I chose to port the game to React Native because it would allow me to make the game from a single code base without needing to learn multiple languages.
 Knowing the serious technical difficulties with making games on React Native, this was a game that I was inspired to make because it functions extremely well in React Native.
 - [x] Build github
 - [ ] Add levels
 - [ ] Polish animations